Skip to content

 MCP Server

-@strata-js/mcp is an MCP (Model Context Protocol) server that bridges AI coding tools with your running Strata.js services via Redis.
-It lets tools like Claude Code, Cursor, and Windsurf discover, inspect, and call your services directly.
+@strata-js/mcp is an MCP (Model Context Protocol) server that bridges AI coding tools with Strata.js.
+It lets tools like Claude Code, Cursor, and Windsurf access Strata documentation, and optionally discover, inspect, and call your running services.

 This is a lightsaber.
 You will cut your arm off.